PCI DSS Compliance Policy

 Payment Card Industry Data Security Standard (PCI DSS) compliance are security and business practice guidelines adopted by Visa, MasterCard, American Express, Discover Card, and JCB to establish a “minimum security standard” to protect customer’s payment card information.
 It is a requirement for all merchants that store, transmit, or process payment card information.

-Tompkins County Public Library (TCPL) complies with all PCI standards regarding the storage, processing and transmission of customer credit card information for payment of fines and fees, and meeting room rentals that we process through our Circulation Desk.
+Tompkins County Public Library (TCPL) complies with all PCI standards regarding the storage, processing and transmission of customer credit card information for payment that we process through our Circulation Desk.
 Finger Lakes Library System is PCI DSS compliant for patrons who make account payments on the TCPL website.
 Tompkins County Public Library Foundation uses a service that is PCI DSS compliant for patrons that make online donations on the Foundation’s website.

 Cardholder Data: At a minimum, cardholder data consists of the full primary account number (PAN).
 Cardholder data may also appear in the form of the full PAN plus any of the following: cardholder name, expiration date and/or service code.